Veto vs DIY: Build vs Buy for AI Agent Authorization

 Use Veto when

-- -You need production authorization this week
+- -You need production authorization without a custom control-plane build

 - -You use multiple agent frameworks